Ecosystem dynamics excursion

 Human activities, impacts and management

-Students locate and record evidence of human activities identify environmental impacts and current management strategies that promote survivorship of the local long-nosed bandicoot population.
+Students locate and record evidence of human activities and identify environmental impacts and management strategies that can promote survivorship of the threatened population of Long-Nosed Bandicoots found at this site.

-To conclude students consider and discuss information they have gathered and use this to make an initial comparison and assessment of the two study sites, specifically their suitability as habitat for the long-nosed bandicoot as well as future directions for land and ecosystem managers.
+To conclude students consider and discuss information they have gathered and use this to make an initial comparison and assessment of two of the study sites, specifically their suitability as habitat for the long-nosed bandicoot as well as future directions for land and ecosystem managers.
+Finally students collate and communicate their understandings and with a large poster-style jigsaw activity.

 Assessment